emilyriederer/wigo/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of `wigo` is to make it easier to understand how an RMarkdown is generating its output by toggling the knit engine. `wigo` will help you understand *w*hat *i*s *g*oing *o*n in an RMarkdown document by output a table explaining the knitting state and key changes.
+The goal of `wigo` is to make it easier to understand how an RMarkdown is generating its output by toggling the knit engine. `wigo` will help you understand **w**hat **i**s **g**oing **o**n in an RMarkdown document by outputting tables under each chunk with information about the state of the environment.

-Specifically, instead of normal chunk output, `wigo` output a table explaining the state containing columns for each object in the enviornment and describing its:
+Specifically, instead of normal chunk output, `wigo` outputs a table containing columns for each object in the enviornment and describing its:

-- status (created, modified, removed)
+- status (created, modified, unchanged, removed)
 - name
 - type
 - class